vegaprotocol/specs/specs/trusted-party-oracles.md

 *NOTE: This is the only version available in testnet, and initially will require only one of the specified keys to sign and submit the data transaction**
 ## Specifying TPO on Products
 When a market is proposed, the settlement data source is specified as part of specifying the instrument.
+This data source may be a TPO.
+Note, a TPO may submit data that is used by multiple markets.
+Each market may use a different field of the data.

 ### Futures
 A [Cash Settled Direct Futures](./xxxx) product requires specification of a settlementPriceSource for settlement of the product (at expiry).
 TODO: Move this to the WIP built in futures spec!!